webpack-contrib/closure-webpack-plugin/README.md

  * **output** - An object with either `filename` or `chunkfilename` properties.
 Used to override the output file naming for a particular compilation.
 See https://webpack.js.org/configuration/output/ for details.
+ * **test** - An optional string or regular expression to determine whether a chunk is included in the compilation
+ * **extraCommandArgs** - Optional string or Array of strings to pass to the google-closure-compiler plugin.
+   Can be used to pass flags to the java process.

 ## Compiler Flags